The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit

 \subsection{Optimization of Multi Heads}

-In prior to fine-tuning language models, we pre-define a set of exit layers $\mathcal{L} \subset \{1, \dots, N-1 \}$ and mount an additional language head $\textrm{Head}_\ell$, with randomly initialized parameters at each exit layer $\ell \in \mathcal{L}$.
-Besides decoding, another crucial function of these language heads is to approximate the inference process of subsequent layers, allowing for the acquisition of high-quality predictive distributions solely from the exited intermediate hidden states.
+In prior to fine-tuning language models, we pre-define exit layers $\mathcal{L} \subset \{1, \dots, N-1 \}$ and mount an additional language head $\textrm{Head}_\ell$ at each exit layer $\ell \in \mathcal{L}$, initialized using the LLM's existing head.
+These heads serve two key purposes: decoding intermediate hidden states and approximating subsequent layer inferences, enabling high-quality predictive distributions from exited states.

-In our customized fine-tuning scheme, we first perform comprehensive instruction-tuning on the entire vanilla model.
-This step ensures the model is optimally tailored to the specific requirements of the target application.
-Given a textual input $x$ and its ground truth token $y$, we use the cross-entropy loss as the training objective: After fine-tuning the model, we freeze its existing parameters and integrate the multi-early-exit heads (i.e., additional language heads) at different exit layers.
+Our fine-tuning process begins with comprehensive instruction-tuning of the entire vanilla model to align it with the target application.
+After fine-tuning, we freeze the model's parameters and integrate multi-early-exit heads (i.e., additional language heads) at the designated layers.
 Our empirical results show that fine-tuning only these heads improves training stability and leads to a better convergence rate.
 Specifically, for a given textual input $x$ and its ground truth token $y$, the layer-specific training loss for layer $\ell$ is defined as:

 where \(p^{(\ell)}(y|x)\) is the probability that $\textrm{Head}_\ell$ assigns to the correct ground truth token \(y\).